RishabhRD/rs-stl/README.md

 Porting STL to rust, i.e., generic programming for rust.

 Rust has good set of generic algorithms based on `rust iterators`.
-However, still its hard to write a generic `std::rotate` kind of algorithm with rust iterators.
-Also, inplace mutations are hard to achieve with `rust iterators`.
+However, still its hard to write a generic `std::rotate` algorithm using the same.
+In general, inplace mutations are hard to achieve with `rust iterators`.

-But `C++ iterators` are great for the same.
+But `C++ iterators` are great for the same and actually good for modelling different capabilities a range might have.

-C++ STL is a brilliant piece of work by Alex Stepanov and provides highly composable algorithms over C++ iterators.
+C++ STL is a brilliant piece of work by **Alex Stepanov** and provides highly composable generic algorithms using iterators.

-rs-stl ports C++ STL algorithms to rust by using concepts of Positions instead of Iterators to support rust borrow rules.
+rs-stl ports C++ STL algorithms to rust by using concepts of `Positions` instead of `Iterators` to support rust borrow rules.

-NOTE: Currently rs-stl is in experiment phase and might change any time.
+**NOTE**: rs-stl is currently in experiment phase and abstractions might change in future.

 ## Basic Idea